 We provide online access to agency testimony before Congress.
 We also provide information about pending Social Security-related legislation, legislative proposals, and reports we have sent to Congress.
 Finally, we provide histories of significant recent legislation affecting our programs.
-We post testimony and legislation during the current Congress separately from testimony and legislation for prior Congresses (back to the 104th Congress).
+We post testimony and legislation during the current Congress separately from testimony and legislation for prior Congresses (back to the

+104th Congress).
 The most recent information is quick and easy to find.
-Program resources, such as fact sheets, quick links to actuarial cost estimates for solvency proposals, and budget information are also available. https://www.ssa.gov/history/legislativehistory.html also links to the legislative histories of Social Security program-related legislation going back to 1935.
-Go to https://www.ssa.gov/legislation/ to find information about our legislative program and activities.
+Program resources, such as fact sheets, quick links to actuarial cost estimates for solvency proposals, and budget information are also available.
+The site also links to the legislative histories of Social Security program-related legislation going back to 1935.
+Go to the Social Security Office of Legislation and Congressional Affairs page to find information about our legislative program and activities.